In Memoriam: September 11, 2001

 • 9:59 a.m.: The South Tower of the World Trade Center collapses.

 • 10:07 a.m.: After passengers and crew members aboard the hijacked Flight 93 contact friends and family and learn about the attacks in New York City and Washington, D.C., they mount an attempt to retake the plane.
-In response, hijackers deliberately crash the plane into a fi eld in Somerset County, Pa., killing all 40 passengers and crew aboard.
+In response, hijackers deliberately crash the plane into a field in Somerset County, Pa., killing all 40 passengers and crew aboard.

-• 10:28 a.m.: The World Trade Center’s North Tower collapses, 102 minutes after being struck by Flight 11.
+• 10:28 a.m.: The World Trade Center’s North Tower collapses 102 minutes after being struck by Flight 11.

-• 11 a.m.: New York City Mayor Rudolph Giuliani calls for the evacuation of Lower Manhattan south of Canal Street, including more than 1 million residents, workers and tourists, as efforts continue throughout the afternoon to search for survivors at the WTC site.
+• 11 a.m.: New York City Mayor Rudolph Giuliani calls for the evacuation of Lower Manhattan south of Canal Street, including more than 1 million residents, workers, and tourists, as efforts continue throughout the afternoon to search for survivors at the WTC site.

 • 2:51 p.m.: The U.S. Navy dispatches missile destroyers to New York and Washington, D.C.